freeone3000/jamoo-dev-static/IPv6 OSX Link-Local Strangeness.md

 Wireshark to see what the issue is.
 We see that we're getting back ICMP results... on `lo0`.
 Because it's trying to route "fe80::8f1:f892:9152:9106" to `lo0`!
 Even though I specified scope_id of `0xe`, it's still trying to route it to `lo0`!

-This is actually similar behavior to the ipv6 stack in linux and other BSDs -- they *also* will switch interfaces of link-local packets destined for the current machine via loopback.
-However, those machines *accept packets routed this way*.
+This is actually similar behavior to the ipv6 stack in linux -- it *also* will switch interfaces of link-local packets destined for the current machine via loopback.
+However, linux machines *accept packets routed this way*.
-OSX does not.
+FreeBSD shares the filtering behavior, so if you don't specify scope_id it will make the packet undeliverable, but it also accepts scope_id when supplied.
+FreeBSD will also choose a physical interface over a loopback interface if the packet is in the physical interface's ipv6 range, even when the physical interface's address is link-local (this may be by chance, but it 100% uses scope_id when supplied).
+This appears to be an OSX-only kernel netstack-specific interaction; Apple chose the driver behaviour of linux and paired it with the bsd netstack, which causes this issue.

 This is a bug, and after talking with a friend who happens to work there, I've [filed a Feedback Assistant report](https://feedbackassistant.apple.com/feedback/16143533).
 I'll update when I get any sort of response.